 Possibly written after the band broke up, but this definitely would have fit perfectly on a Beatles album.

-This song was rehearsed extensively by the Beatles during the Let It Be sessions, in many different takes and variations.
+"All Things Must Pass" was actually rehearsed extensively by the Beatles during the Let It Be sessions, in many different takes and variations.
 Judging from the bootlegs, Paul was clearly interested in the song, and was more than willing to work with George to perfect it.
 John seemed to be a bit less enthusiastic about it.
 (In 2002, Paul performed a majestic version of “All Things Must Pass” at the Concert For George, and continued to perform it in 2004, during his European tour.)

 ---------